The 1930s house has original hardwood floors and a fireplace.

-See what that price gets in five Los Angeles neighborhoods, including Pasadena and Mid-City.
+See what that price buys in five Los Angeles neighborhoods, including Mount Washington, Topanga, and Westwood.

 The end of Prohibition signaled a new outlaw era on the Strip—one that was both dangerous and glamorous.